tetematete/OSRLUASNIPPETS/Server Scripts/README.md

 ## Assist Penalties
 basically just the same system from LMU.
 Should be used with TC and ABS forced on.
-If a penalty is enabled (not 0,0), then lock user to above/below assist level 1, and apply penalty.
+If a penalty is enabled (not 0,0), then lock user to above/below assist level 1, and apply penalty if above 0.
 Can be set per car.
 ```ini
 [SCRIPT_...]
 SCRIPT = "https://raw.githubusercontent.com/tetematete/OSRLUASNIPPETS/refs/heads/main/Server%20Scripts/assistPenalties.lua"